On the Kodaira dimension of maximal orders: Canonical rings, maximal orders and function fields of division algebras

 \subsection{Perturbed growth conditions}

 In this section, we establish Proposition~\ref{perturbed:growth:prop1} which we then use to prove Theorem~\ref{log:abundance:growth}.
-To begin with, if $D$ is a $\QQ$-Cartier divisor on an integral normal projective variety $X$ over $\kk$, then we let $\kappa_\sigma(D)$ denote its \emph{perturbed growth}, or \emph{numerical dimension}:
+To begin with, if $D$ is a $\QQ$-Cartier divisor on a normal projective variety $X$ over $\kk$, then we let $\kappa_\sigma(D)$ denote its \emph{perturbed growth}, or \emph{numerical dimension}:

 Here, in \eqref{perturbed:growth:eqn:defn}, if $F$ is a reflexive sheaf on $X$, then, as in~\cite[Definition 2.1]{Fujita81}, we define:

 and we put $\sigma(D;F) = - 1$ in case that $h^0(X,F\otimes\Osh_X(\lfloor m D \rfloor)) = 0$ for all sufficiently divisible $m \gg 0$.